A tunable mixed feedback oscillator: Feedback control of oscillations

-The number of equilibria of the closed loop can be determined by looking at the intersection of the static nonlinearity $ \varphi(y)$ with the line $ \frac{y}{k(2\beta-1)}$, where $k(2\beta-1)$ is the DC gain of $G(s,k,\beta)$, as shown in Figure \ref{fig:Block}. {Their stability properties follow from the root locus analysis of $G(s,1,\beta)$.
-For small $k$, the equilibrium is stable and there are no oscillations, Figure \ref{fig:fixed_point_stability}a.
-As $k$ and $\beta$ increases, the $0$ equilibrium becomes unstable and oscillations appears, Figure \ref{fig:fixed_point_stability}b.
-For larger values, two (and more) unstable equilibria emerge, preserving oscillations, Figure \ref{fig:fixed_point_stability}c.
-They eventually become stable, and oscillations may disappear or coexist with stable equilibria, Figure \ref{fig:fixed_point_stability}d.
-Exact gain $k$ and balance $\beta$ at which such stability change takes place can be determined numerically. }
+The number of equilibria of the closed loop can be determined by looking at the intersection of the static nonlinearity $ \varphi(y)$ (here we use $\varphi=\tanh$) with the line $ \frac{y}{k(2\beta-1)}$, where $k(2\beta-1)$ is the DC gain of $G(s,k,\beta)$ \eqref{eq:linear_tf}.
+For $\varphi = \tanh$, when $\beta\in[0,0.5]$, we have that $k(2 \beta-1)<0$ therefore we have one equilibrium in zero.
+The equilibrium is stable if $k$ is smaller than the gain margin of $G(s,1,\beta)$.
+When $\beta\in(0.5,1]$, for small $k$ in Fig. \ref{fig:fixed_point_stability}a, the lack of dashed lines shows that the equilibrium is stable and there are no oscillations.
+As $k$ and $\beta$ increases, the $0$ equilibrium becomes unstable and oscillations appear, Fig. \ref{fig:fixed_point_stability}b.
+For larger values, two (and more) unstable equilibria emerge, preserving oscillations, Fig. \ref{fig:fixed_point_stability}c.
+They eventually become stable, and oscillations may disappear or coexist with stable equilibria, Fig. \ref{fig:fixed_point_stability}d.
+Exact gain $k$ and balance $\beta$ at which such stability change takes place can be determined numerically.

-For illustration, we fix the reference $r=0$ and we derive four parametric maps on the dominance of the mixed feedback amplifier for $k\in(0.1,1000)$ and $\beta \in [0,1]$, for different time scale arrangements, as shown in Figure \ref{fig:dominance_map}.
-Here, for simplicity, we set $\lambda$ roughly in the middle of the left-most pair of poles, which guarantees $2$-passivity.
-The selection of optimal dominant rate $\lambda$ is beyond the scope of this paper.
+For illustration, we fix the reference $r=0$ and we derive four parametric maps on the dominance of the mixed feedback amplifier for $k\in(0.1,1000)$ and $\beta \in [0,1]$, for different time scale arrangements, as shown in Fig. \ref{fig:dominance_map}.
+Here, for simplicity, we set $\lambda$ roughly in the middle of the left-most pair of poles (this guarantees the additional property of 2-passivity).

-Figure \ref{fig:dominance_map} shows that, given enough feedback gain $k$, a unique stable equilibrium is always guaranteed by the presence of enough negative feedback ($\beta$ small), while enough positive feedback modulates the closed loop into oscillations ($\beta$ large), eventually leading to multi-stability.
-Likewise, for a large range of balances $\beta$, oscillations are always triggered (dampened) by increasing (decreasing) the feedback gain $k$.
-Figure \ref{fig:dominance_map} also shows numerically how a larger time scale separation guarantees a larger region of oscillations and a lower critical balance $\beta^*$ for $2$-passivity.
+Moving horizontally on Fig. \ref{fig:dominance_map}, we see that increase in $\beta$ modulates the closed-loop behavior from global stability of an equilibrium into oscillations (eventually leading to multi-stability), for $k$ within a suitable range.
+Likewise, moving vertically on Fig. \ref{fig:dominance_map}, we see that oscillations are always triggered (dampened) by increasing (decreasing) the feedback gain $k$, for $\beta$ within a suitable range.
+Fig. \ref{fig:dominance_map} also shows numerically how a larger time scale separation guarantees a larger region of oscillations and a lower critical balance $\beta^*$ for $2$-passivity.